 Occasionally, some LCRC projects might use up their quarterly time allocation well before the start of their next quarterly allocation.
 This can happen if the computations require more time than anticipated or if more case studies need to be completed.
-Under such circumstances, the project PIs can request additional time with proper justification via the web form here: Managing Existing Projects
+Under such circumstances, the project PIs can request additional time with proper justification at the LCRC Accounts page via the project management screens.

 The LCRC core team meets every Wednesday and reviews all time requests for both new and existing projects.
 The LCRC core team can grant additional time up to 150K core-hours with requests above this needing approval from the LCRC allocations committee.
 PIs are reminded that any unused additional time will also expire at the end of the quarter.
 For instance, if a PI requested 100K core-hours for the first quarter and used only 40K core-hours, 60K core-hours would be lost at the end of the quarter.

-The web form here is also used for requesting time for the entire next fiscal year after the first week of September.
+The LCRC Account page is also used for requesting time for the entire next fiscal year after the first week of September.
 Quarterly allocations can still be made after the first quarter begins.
-PIs that require additional time after the first week of September for the current fiscal year up until the end of September, should send an email to email@example.com requesting additional time with proper justification.